diannedaian/61040-portfolio/assignments/assignment1.md

 They benefit indirectly: when individuals can focus better, their performance and contributions improve.

 3. **App developers** – Creators of productivity tools.
-Developers of currently existing productivity apps might come up with better ideas to organize and plan.e
+Developers of currently existing productivity apps might come up with better ideas to organize and plan.

+**Impact**
+Students and young professionals are directly affected because high-effort logging discourages them from sticking with existing productivity apps, leaving them frustrated and unmotivated.
+Employers and teachers benefit indirectly when individuals can focus better, since improved concentration translates into higher-quality work and contributions.
+App developers are also stakeholders: if current tools are seen as too time-consuming, developers risk poor adoption and must innovate with lower-friction features to retain users.

 ---